zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 For more information, see the Medium blog post [Zowe client certificate authentication](https://medium.com/zowe/zowe-client-certificate-authentication-5f1c7d4d579).
 :::

 ## Prerequisites

-Ensure that you satisfy the following requirements before you set up client certificate authentication:
+When using ZSS for authentication, ensure that you satisfy the following prerequisites before you set up client certificate authentication.
+These prerequsites do not apply when using the internal API mapper.

 1. Specify the Zowe runtime user and set your protection by password.
 The user is created with the `NOPASSWORD` parameter by the Zowe installer.
 It is necessary to change this password.